 The issuance of new notes could adversely affect the timing and amount of payments on outstanding notes.
 For example, some notes issued after the offered notes may have a higher interest rate than the offered notes.
 This could result in a reduction in the finance charge collections used to pay interest on your notes.
 Also, when new notes are issued, the voting rights of your notes will be diluted.
-See "-You may have limited or no ability to control actions under the indenture.
-This may result in, among other things, payment of principal being accelerated when it is in your interest to receive payment of principal on the scheduled principal payment date, or it may result in payment of principal not being accelerated when it is in your interest to receive early payment of principal."
+See "-You may have limited or no ability to control actions under the indenture."